restatedev/examples/go/templates/go/README.md

 ## Using AI coding tools

 If you use Claude Code or Codex, then the Restate plugin will automatically be installed.
-For Cursor, you need to use `/add-plugin`.
+For Cursor, consult the [skills repo README](https://github.com/restatedev/skills).

 Plugin repo: https://github.com/restatedev/skills/tree/main